Yankees vs. Mets Player Props Betting Odds

 Alonso Stats

-- Pete Alonso has nine doubles, two triples, 26 home runs, 36 walks and 63 RBI (71 total hits).
-He has swiped three bases.
+- Pete Alonso has nine doubles, two triples, 28 home runs, 37 walks and 68 RBI (74 total hits).
+He's also swiped three bases.

-- Alonso has picked up at least one hit in four straight games.
-In his last five games he is batting .333 with two doubles, a triple, a walk and an RBI.
+- Alonso has picked up a hit in five games in a row.
+In his last five games he is hitting .474 with two doubles, a triple, two home runs, a walk and six RBI.

 Alonso Recent Games